TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 The constant editor
 ===================

+..  versionchanged:: 12.0
+    The TypoScript management tools are now found in backend module :guilabel:`Site Management > TypoScript`

 It's possible to add comments in TypoScript.
-Comments are always ignored by the parser when the template is processed.
-But the backend module **WEB > Template** has the ability to use comments in the constant editor to make simple configuration of a template even easier than constants already make it themselves.
+Comments are always ignored by the parser when the TypoScript is processed.
+But the backend module :guilabel:`Site Management > TypoScript` has the ability to use comments in the constant editor to make simple configuration of a template even easier than constants already make it themselves.

-..  include:: /Images/AutomaticScreenshots/TemplatesModul/TemplatesConstantEditor.rst.txt
+..  figure:: /Images/ManualScreenshots/TypoScriptModule/ConstantEditor.png
+    :alt: Screenshot of the TYPO3 Backend showing the constant editor

-When the "Constant Editor" parses the template, *all* comments before every constant-definition are registered.
+When the :guilabel:`Constant Editor` parses the TypoScript constants, *all* comments before every constant-definition are registered.

 A certain syntax is available to define what category the constant should be in, which type it has and to provide a description for the constant.

 ..  code-block:: typoscript

     styles.content {
       # cat=content/cHeader/h0; type=int[1-5]; label=Default Header type: Enter the number of the header layout to be used by default
       defaultHeaderType = 2

        # cat=content/cShortcut/t0; type=string; label=List of accepted tables
        shortcut.tables = tt_content